iburinoc/ibsite/about/index.md

 title: About
 ---

-A student who enjoys programming, math, physics, witty webcomics, and rock climbing.
+A Software Engineering student at the University of Waterloo who enjoys programming, math, physics, webcomics, and rock climbing.
-Not much else to it.